-7 comments on “Tulip Fabric Paint Eyes
+7 Responses to “Tulip Fabric Paint Eyes”

-1. Good review.
+Good review.
 I saw you make this at the Fly Tying Festival in Houston in ’08.
 It helped me to have seen you actually make them in person.
 Thanks for sharing.

 Backcast

-• Hello Joe.
+Hello Joe.

 Yes, I made these at the 08 fly gig in Houston.
 There was a lot of interest in them and I still get a lot of questions about how to make them.
 Tulip Paints have many uses in fly tying.
 Durable… non-toxic… cheap… they are a great product.